The analog channel strip of your DREAMS

 - Added a “Search Modules” feature in the Library

-Virtual Mix Rack allows audio engineers to create the channel strips of their dreams using a 500 series-style rack along with a library full of analog modeled plugins.
+VMR 2.0 allows audio engineers to easily create the channel strips of their dreams using a library full of analog modeled plugins.
 Choose from dozens of modules including vintage modeled EQs, compressors, enhancers, filters, preamps, mixing consoles, and more.
-But even beyond the sound you can get with Virtual Mix Rack, you also get the added bonus of speed and efficiency from having your entire processing chain in one convenient window.
-The Virtual Mix Rack ships with the Mix Bundle One, which contains four Slate Digital processing modules: FG-401 Compressor, FG-S EQ, FG-161 FET Compressor and FG-N EQ.
+But even beyond the sound you can get with VMR 2.0, you also get the added bonus of speed and efficiency from having your entire processing chain in one convenient window.
+VMR 2.0 ships with the Mix Bundle One, which contains four Slate Digital processing modules: FG-401 Compressor, FG-S EQ, FG-161 FET Compressor and FG-N EQ.

 Mix Faster & Easier With Dream Strips

-You can easily see all of the processing modules installed in the Library Pane, and you just drag and drop to get them into the Rack’s signal chain.
+You can easily see all of the processing modules installed in the Library Pane, and you just drag and drop to get them into the signal chain.
 You can also drag to reorder the modules as well.